What are the Required Medical Tests for Term Insurance?

 • Q: What Is Risk Perception?

-• Q: Is medical test compulsory for term insurance?
+• Q: Is medical test mandatory for term insurance?

 Ans: Yes, medical test in term insurance is generally required, especially for higher cover amounts.
 If you're wondering is medical required for term insurance or is medical check up required for term insurance, the answer is usually yes.
 A complete medical check up for term insurance helps insurers assess your health risks accurately.

-• Q: What happens in case of a term insurance medical test fail?
+• Q: What if a medical test failed for term insurance?

 Ans: If there’s a term insurance medical test fail, the insurer may offer a revised premium, reduce the sum assured, or even decline the policy.
 That’s why a proper medical check up for term insurance is critical when applying for a medical term plan or any term insurance with medical coverage.